RojaImmanni/Medical_Images/README.md

 * **Chexpert**:It consists of 224,316 chest radio-graphs from 65,240 patients labeled for 14 diseases as negative, positive or uncertain.
 From those classes, only 5 of them were analyzed: Atelectasis, Cardiomegaly, Consolidation, Edema and Pleural Effusion.
 The training set is down-sampled to 40k images with 5 labels to each observation.

+To evaluate the models, we have used AUC ROC score for all the datasets.

+## Results:
+* **Using different convolutions**: Starting with a base resnet18 architecture, we replaced the original convolution with grouped convolution with different number of groups all the way down to depthwise separable convolution.
+Total number of parameters in the model have reduced from 11.1M to 770K.

+Here are the results on the 3 datasets with different down-scaled models.